Generic selectors

 Lower School

-Active learning has distinct energy in DCD’s Lower School
+A strong foundation of active learning in DCD’s Lower School

-You can hear it in the sounds of children working on group projects, participating in class discussions, conducting experiments, and speaking during assemblies.
-Faculty teams in each grade plan and teach the curriculum cooperatively, joining their academic expertise and knowledge of children’s developmental needs to foster the strengths of each child.
-Our understanding and respect for the many different ways by which children learn enable us to design an engaging and robust curriculum that flexes for our students’ different learning styles.
+You can feel it in the energy of children working on group projects, participating in class discussions, conducting experiments, and speaking during assemblies.
+Faculty teams in each grade plan and teach the curriculum cooperatively, joining their academic expertise and knowledge of children’s developmental needs to foster the strengths of the whole child.
+Our understanding and respect for the many different ways by which children learn enable us to design an engaging and robust curriculum of exploration, connection, and discovery that flexes for our students’ different learning styles.

 A student presenting in front of the class.